 Animal of the Month

-- Badgers are nocturnal, which means they sleep during the day and are awake at night.
+- Hedgehogs are nocturnal animals, which means they sleep during the day and are awake at night.

 - Hedgehogs hibernate during the winter but wake up on warm days to drink water and eat.
 They roll themselves into a ball and make a nest using dry leaves to keep warm.

 - There are 5,000 to 7,000 spines on the average adult hedgehog!